 Mount Fuji has been deemed a UNESCO World Cultural Heritage Site and is considered sacred by the people of Japan.
 It is a spectacle that can be seen for miles!
 Trekking Mount Fuji is considered as one of the best hikes in Asia.

-Below is a complete guide to hiking Mount Fuji that includes information on the different routes to the summit, the costs and preparation involved, as well as information on where to stay and what to bring.
+Below is a complete guide to hiking Mount Fuji, one of the most beautiful mountains in the world.
+I've included information on the different routes to the summit, the costs and preparation involved, as well as information on where to stay and what to bring.

 This article contains affiliate links.
 It won't cost you extra, but if you buy something using our links, it might help us keep the site alive!